-Applications will open in mid-October 2021 through the following link.
-In the meantime we encourage future applicants to contact the Principal Investigators of the advertised offers.
+Applications will open the 28th October to the 11th of November 2021 through the following link.
+We encourage future applicants to contact the Principal Investigators of the advertised offers.

 About ICM

 The ICM is the fourth largest research institute of the Spanish National Research Council (CSIC) and the largest dedicated to marine research.
 ICM researchers study most broadly marine topics and the global ocean as a whole.
 Under the motto "Ocean Science for a Healthy Planet", the ICM conducts frontier research and foster both knowledge and technology transfer on topics related to ocean and climate interactions, conservation and sustainable use of marine life and ecosystems, and impact mitigation of natural and anthropogenic hazards.